YahooArchive/mojito-shaker/docs/shaker_components.rst

 ---------
 	#.
 Mojito server will automatically pick the generated metadata file.
 	#.
 When a request arrives, mojito computes everything normally until it reaches the ShakerHTMLFrame.
 Then the runtime addon gets executed.
 	#.
-The ShakerAddon checks the current context and the executed Mojits, and picks from the metadata the most adecuated rollup to include into the page, overriding the necesary default mojito assets.
+The ShakerAddon checks the current context and the executed Mojits, and picks from the metadata the most adecuated rollup to include into the page, overriding the necessary default mojito assets.
 	#.
 If the client side gets deployed, Shaker also deploys itself to the client to serve future mojit calls.